Moira A. McDonald

 Before joining Royal Roads University in 2016, McDonald held senior-level leadership positions in the luxury brand sector of the hotel industry as director of operations in city and resort properties, and executive director for the Global Reservations Center for Accor Hotels, earlier with Four Seasons Hotels, and in academia at Algonquin College of Applied Arts and Technology in the nation’s capital.

 McDonald has a penchant for understanding consumer behaviours and guest-centred growth opportunities.
-Leading and developing fellow hoteliers and driven from a sales and revenue growth lens, enabled McDonald to lead a vast company-wide transition from the United States based global reservation call centre to a successful Canadian-based operation in Atlantic Canada.
+Driven by sales and revenue growth, McDonald led and developed fellow hoteliers.
+McDonald led a company-wide transition from the United States-based global reservation call centre to a successful Canadian-based operation in Atlantic Canada with a team of hotel management and technology professionals chosen from across Canada.

-She holds a Doctor of Education (EdD), specializing in educational research and adult learning theory with a focus on cultural preparedness in academia, a Master of Arts in Tourism Management, and a Diploma in Hospitality Management.
-In 2023 McDonald was awarded the Kelly Outstanding Teaching Award.
+She holds a Doctor of Education (EdD), specializing in educational research and adult learning theory, focusing on academic cultural preparedness, a Master of Arts in Tourism Management, and a Diploma in Hospitality Management.
+In 2023, McDonald was awarded the Kelly Outstanding Teaching Award.
+McDonald's dissertation was nominated for the Patricia Cranton Transformative Learning Theory Award and the George L. Geiss Dissertation Award.

 Education